hlc1209/ecem202a_project/docs/proposal.md

    Fully integrate the machine learning model with the touch screen and BLE to achieve basic system features.

 4. Model Optimization:
-   Optimize the machine learning model for seamless handwritten input, improved accuracy, and reduced model runtime.
+   Optimize the machine learning model for fluent handwritten input, improved accuracy, and reduced model runtime.

 5. System optimization:
    Reduce system latency and optimize the GUI to improve user interaction experience.